 Here you will find suggestions for museums close to us.

-The Paige Memorial Library purchases passes to some museums so that our patrons in good standing can enjoy a discount or even free admission.
-Some museums have discontinued their discount programs.
+The Paige Memorial Library purchases passes to museums so that our patrons in good standing can enjoy a discount or even free admission.
+Sadly, some museums have discontinued their discount programs.

 ****Passes must be returned promptly after use so they are available for other patrons.
 Failure to return passes will result in a fine or a much higher cost of replacement.